lucucinelli/DocMemories/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#the-perfect-site-for-every-reader)

-## ➤ A web app to help Doctors
+## ➤ A web app where health and innovation meet

-**DocMemories** is a web application designed to help doctors manage clinical data and generate functional statistics.
+**DocMemories** is designed for the healthcare sector and aims to digitalize clinical data while offering tools to extract valuable insights for medical research.
 Built with the Laravel framework, it provides a secure and efficient way to manage patient and visit information.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-features)

 ## ➤ Features

 - **User Authentication**: Secure login and registration for users.
--
+- **Patients Management**: Easily manage patient records and their histories.
+- **Visits Management**: Track and manage patient visits efficiently including also medicinals, exams and allergy tests.
 - **Search Functionality**: Quickly find documents using a powerful search feature.
+- **Statistics and Reporting**: Generate insights and reports based on patient and visit data.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-installation-guide)